pintobikez/brazilian-correios-service/README.md

 ```
 ## Available Search parameters
 ```
+order_by_field: the field that we want to order the search for

+order_by_type:
+	DESC
+	ASC

-order_by_field -> the field that we want to order the search for order_by_type -> the order type: DESC, ASC from -> from value for pagination offset -> offset value for pagination where -> an array that will contain the multiple where clauses (currently it joins them with AND) [
+from: from value for pagination

+offset: offset value for pagination

+where : an array that will contain the multiple where clauses (currently it joins them with AND) [
-    field -> the field that we want to search for value -> the value of the field that we want to search for operator -> the operator to be used in the search: like, =, >=, <=, <>, IN, NOT IN ]
+    field: the field that we want to search for
+    value: the value of the field that we want to search for
+    operator: the operator to be used in the search: like, =, >=, <=, <>, IN, NOT IN ]
 ```